Colton Parayko: College

 Alec Hajdukovich, Parayko (middle), and John Keeney work together to flip a large tire as part of a leadership challenge while at University of Alaska Fairbanks.

-Parayko played collegiate hockey for the University of Alaska Fairbanks in the NCAA Men's Division I Western Collegiate Hockey Association (WCHA) beginning in the 2012–2013 season.
+Parayko played collegiate hockey for the University of Alaska Fairbanks in the NCAA Men's Division I Central Collegiate Hockey Association (CCHA) beginning in the 2012–2013 season.
 In his freshman season, Parayko recorded his first collegiate goal in a 3–3 tie against the Air Force Falcons on October 12, 2012.
 He ended the year with four goals and 13 assists for 17 points.

 In his sophomore year with the Nanooks ice hockey team, Parayko's outstanding play was rewarded with an appointment to alternate captain.
 In this role, he was one of only five players to play in all 34 games for the team and recorded six goals and 17 assists for 23 points.
-He placed second in the WCHA in points for defensemen and sixth overall in assists.
+He placed second in the CCHA in points for defencemen and sixth overall in assists.
 As a result, he was selected to the AHCA West Second-Team All-American.
-He was also awarded the Western Collegiate Hockey Association Defensive Player of the Year award and named to the All-WCHA First Team.
+He was also awarded the Central Collegiate Hockey Association Defensive Player of the Year award and named to the All-CCHA First Team.